-- Governing Boards have statutory responsibilities for pupils with SEND - The Governing Board must do its best to ensure that the school makes the necessary provision for every pupil with SEND. - As part of its policy for SEND, the Governing Board should let parents know how they can raise concerns about provision for children with SEND and how their concerns will be investigated. - The Governing Board also has responsibility, in reviewing the schools' budget, to consider the employment of SEND teaching and support staff and to monitor the levels of resources spent on supporting pupils with SEND. - The Governing Board thereby assists in the development and monitoring of the school's policy and strategy for SEND. - The Governing Board also has a responsibility to ensure that there is no discrimination against disabled pupils and prospective pupils, to plan to increase systematically the access of disabled pupils and prospective pupils both to the curriculum and to the facilities of the school and to make 'reasonable adjustments' for disabled pupils to have access to the curriculum and facilities of the school.
+- Statutory responsibilities for pupils with SEND - Striving to ensure that the school makes the necessary provision for every pupil with SEND. - Informing parents how they can raise concerns about provision for children with SEND and how their concerns will be investigated. - Reviewing the schools' budget, to consider the employment of SEND teaching and support staff and to monitor the levels of resources spent on supporting pupils with SEND. - Assisting in the development and monitoring of the school's policy and strategy for SEND. - Ensuring that there is no discrimination against disabled pupils and prospective pupils - To plan to increase systematically the access of disabled pupils and prospective pupils both to the curriculum and to the facilities of the school - To make 'reasonable adjustments' for disabled pupils to have access to the curriculum and facilities of the school.